Take That: For the Record: Synopsis

 Williams claims that he was at his worst with alcohol and drugs at the time of the hype between him and Barlow, but he clearly remembers hearing Barlow's solo work and not rating it at all.
 At the time, Williams was becoming a powerful influence in the media following his worldwide hit single "Angels" and made his feelings public on Barlow's work, playing a major part on Barlow's decision to leave the music industry.
 On his time away from the industry, Barlow stated in the film that having been dropped by record company RCA following his second album Twelve Months, Eleven Days, he felt too humiliated to continue on and was eager to leave the industry.
 He revealed he spent most of time in the beginning lying in bed feeling down and low, and asked if he ever wished he was Robbie Williams, Barlow stated he did not care for Williams's persona, but wished he had the same career status.
-He then says that he might have a more successful solo career if he tired to have a different persona than his own.
+He then says that he might have a more successful solo career if he tried to have a different persona than his own.

 Ten years after their split, Take That meet together for the first time.
 Since leaving his solo career, Barlow reveals he started a family and focused exclusively on songwriting and producing.
 Donald briefly attempted a career by recording an album, but the album was never released and admits he went to pieces, but he nonetheless returned to the nightclub circuit as a DJ focusing on his life with his daughter from a previous relationship.
 Owen details his success as a solo artist and later joining another band, and Orange reveals his isolation from music and spending his time traveling the world.
 They learn that Williams allegedly turned down their invitation, but he filmed a video message for them (it was later revealed that Williams had been misled to believe that the other band members were sending video messages to each other).
 He admits he is shocked and sorry to hear of Donald's suicide attempt and jokes about their memories socialising with one another.
-He apologises to Orange for acting the way he did before and after he left the band, praises Owen for being the nicest person he ever met as well as a musical genius, and he apologizes to Barlow for taunting his flagging solo career.
+He apologises to Orange for acting the way he did before and after he left the band, praises Owen for being the nicest person he ever met as well as a musical genius, and he apologises to Barlow for taunting his flagging solo career.
 Each of the members agree they should have tried to help Williams, and that they were more interested in protecting the group.
 In a private interview, Williams confesses that he would still be unable to get any resolve from meeting with Barlow still believing that he does not acknowledge to this day what irritated Williams so much about him, but he states that he would trade all his wealth and success for Barlow's happy family life.